MediaArea/MediaConch/Architecture.md

 ## Hyperviser (Controller)

-Communication between all plugins
+The Hyperviser serves as communication between all plugins within and outside of the PreForma MediaInfo system and between all layers.
+The Hyperviser layer supports the following requirements:
-- Shudeling
+- Scheduling
 - Statistics
 - Reporting
 - User management